-- 56. In public law applications, a child's guardian must make enquiries of anyone who may have relevant information to support their safeguarding assessment of the child's circumstances and best interests. - 57.
-Police records and criminal histories must be reviewed and used to inform analysis of harm and risk of future harm, and specifically when unification or reunification is being considered. - 58.
+- 59. In public law applications, a child's guardian must make enquiries of anyone who may have relevant information to support their safeguarding assessment of the child's circumstances and best interests. - 60.
+Police records and criminal histories must be reviewed and used to inform analysis of harm and risk of future harm, and specifically when unification or reunification is being considered. - 61.
 In private law C100 applications, Cafcass undertakes police and local authority checks in relation to both applicants and respondents.
 Consideration must be given as to whether level 2 police checks are required, see police check guidance for further details Police checks guidance.
-The rationale must be recorded on the child's file. - 59.
-In all other non C100 applications and in respect of third parties, practitioners must exercise their professional judgment as to whether further safeguarding checks, including level 2 police checks are required. - 60.
+The rationale must be recorded on the child's file.

+- 62. In all other non C100 applications and in respect of third parties, practitioners must exercise their professional judgment as to whether further safeguarding checks, including level 2 police checks are required. - 63.
 International police checks can be requested by a practitioner if a domestic PNC check indicates that relevant information is held by a police force in another country, or the practitioner has reason to believe relevant conviction information may be held by a police force outside of England.
 Each country will adhere to its own national laws in providing information so responses may vary or be denied.
 In these circumstances, practitioners must consult the Police checks guidance for further information.

-Policy owner Assistant Director for Performance & Quality Assurance Endorsed by Deputy Director of Operations and Improvement Approved by Corporate Management Team Approved on 14 January 2025 Implemented 28 January 2025 Attestation Yes Version 1.7 Amendments December 2020 - replaces Cafcass Child Protection Policy October 2021 - reflects changes to practice framework May 2022 - reflects learning from significant incidents/child record reviews October 2023 - reflects learning from significant incidents January 2024 - link to supporting guidance added September 2024 - reflects learning from complaints and learning reviews January 2025 - reflects updates to the domestic abuse practice policy Next Review July 2025
+Owned by Assistant Director for Performance & Quality Assurance Endorsed by National Director of Operations Approved by Corporate Management Team Approved on 17 September 2024 Implemented 26 September 2024 Attestation Yes Version Control December 2020 - replaces Cafcass Child Protection Policy October 2021 - reflects changes to practice framework May 2022 - reflects learning from significant incidents/child record reviews October 2023 - reflects learning from significant incidents January 2024 - link to supporting guidance added September 2024 - reflects learning from complaints and learning reviews Next Review April 2025